Dynamical chaos in the integrable Toda chain induced by time discretization: Conclusion

 \section{Conclusion}

 Here we studied the long-time dynamics of a classical integrable lattice model -- Toda chain with fixed ends -- with the help of split-step symplectic integrators.
-In this numerical method, we break up the time into a regular pattern of small intervals of lengths proportional to $\tau$, e.g., $\frac{\tau}{2},\tau,\frac{\tau}{2},\frac{\tau}{2},\tau,\frac{\tau}{2}\dots$ or simply $\tau,\tau,\tau\dots$ Further, we split the Hamiltonian into two parts $A$ and $B$, $H=A+B$, such that the dynamics of each part is straightforward to solve exactly, and evolve the system with $A$ over some of the intervals and with $B$ over the rest.
-In other words, these integrators replace the original Hamiltonian $H$ with an effective time-periodic Hamiltonian $H_\mathrm{eff}(t)$, so that in the $\tau\to0$ limit we recover the continuous time dynamics with the original $H$.

 We made two key observations.
 First, time discretization (more generally, the approximate nature of the integration method) breaks the integrability and induces chaos.
-The original regular (non-chaotic) dynamics of the Toda chain becomes chaotic with the maximum Lyapunov exponent $\Lambda(\tau)$ controlled by the time-discretization parameter $\tau$.
+We then analyze the properties of such dynamical chaos.
+We find that the original regular (non-chaotic) dynamics of the Toda chain becomes chaotic with the maximum Lyapunov exponent $\Lambda(\tau)$ controlled by the time-discretization parameter $\tau$.
 In the limit $\tau\to0$, $\Lambda(\tau)$ vanishes as a power law.
 The fact that $\Lambda(\tau)\to0$ as $\tau\to0$ is not surprising as in this limit we should fully recover the integrable Toda dynamics.
 In contrast, we saw that for the nonintegrable Fermi-Pasta-Ulam-Tsingou chain $\Lambda(\tau)$, while also initially decreasing with decreasing $\tau$, tends to a finite value when $\tau\to0$.
 Importantly, chaos manifests itself well before the relative energy error $\Delta E(t)$ (typically used to track the stability and accuracy of an integrator) becomes significant.
 Therefore, symplectic schemes applied to integrable systems may result in chaotic dynamics unbeknownst to the reader of the numerical study, hence, rendering the simulations wrong.

 Second, we saw that the energy starts growing and the system starts heating up in a Floquet manner at a time $T_E(\tau)$.
 A subsequent breakdown (dramatic loss of accuracy) of the simulation occurs at a timescale $T_B(\tau) \gg T_E(\tau)$ much larger than the Lyapunov time $T_\Lambda(\tau)=\Lambda^{-1}(\tau)$ at which chaos becomes apparent.
 The separation of timescales is especially obvious for small $\tau$ as $T_B \gg T_E \gg T_\Lambda$ as $\tau\to0$.
 For times $t < T_\Lambda$ the system evolves as the integrable Toda chain.
 For $T_\Lambda < t < T_E$ the system evolves as a nonintegrable Hamiltonian perturbation of the Toda chain (e.g. the FPUT one) conserving the energy, being chaotic, and resulting in the loss of conservation of other Toda integrals of motion at times $T_J \approx T_\Lambda$.
 For $T_E < t < T_B$ the system enters a Floquet regime, and heats up towards a featureless infinite temperature state~\cite{PhysRevX.4.041048,PhysRevE.90.012110,PONTE2015196,10.21468/SciPostPhys.3.4.029}.
 As a result, the system explores the entire phase space.
 Since the latter is noncompact for the Toda lattice, it eventually reaches extremely large values of the coordinates and momenta beyond the ability of the computer to handle.